thingsboard/thingsboard.github.io/docs/edge/getting-started/getting-started-pe.md

 Provision device from the edge to the cloud done automatically, so no additional actions required.
 Once device has been created on the edge, it's going to be automatically created on the cloud.

-If you are interested in more details how to provision different entities from the cloud to the edge please refer to [Professional Edition edge management](/docs/edge/config/pe/management/) or [PE edge management](/docs/edge/config/pe/management/) for more details.
+If you are interested in more details how to provision different entities from the cloud to the edge please refer to the [Professional Edition edge management](/docs/edge/config/pe/management/) for more details.

 To see provisioned device please open ThingsBoard  **Professional Edition** UI using the URL: [http://localhost:8080](http://localhost:8080).